 International and Undocumented Students

-For those who did apply for need-based financial aid they will typically receive awards that include up to $2,100 in institutional work study (campus job).
-The scholarship is applied for each year by completing the CSS profile and income verification.
+- An admitted international student who did apply for need-based financial aid will typically receive awards that include up to $2,100 in institutional work-study (campus job).

 - CSS/Financial Aid PROFILE (complete online)